 The HOF was organised and legalised for the now legendary Cans Festival 1 & 2 in May and August 2008 by the infamous Banksy himself.
 It's a 200-hundred-metre-long tunnel under Waterloo train Station.
 The biggest legal wall in London.
 Avoid painting in the afternoon due to some gangs of bored teenagers looking for mischief and free paint.
 Come and start early in the morning to finish around 2 o'clock in the afternoon otherwise it may become an unpleasant experience.

-Not a writer myself, but take lots of graff pics, but I thought the general quality was not high at all.
+Not a writer myself, but take lots of photos of graffiti in Longon.
+I thought the general quality was not high at all.
 Lots of pieces but all gone over by kids.
 Whole alley was mainly throw ups, and looks like anything good might not last a week - but I could have gone at the wrong time, so make your own mind up.
 I would think this situation would stop most people putting there time and effort into painting here.
-Agree with above looks like a bored teenager magnet !!!!
-However after all that its so easy to get to, and worth a visit
+Agree with above looks like a bored teenager and tourist magnet.
+However after all that its so easy to get to, and worth a visit when you're in London

 Good shout on the "getting there early" tip.
 Last time I rolled down then, just about to set up and got fronted by 3 youths, chatting shit about this is there "manor"